joeywang4/Flexo/reproduce/README.md

-# Reproducing the results in our paper
+# Reproduce the results in our paper

 Follow the instructions below to reproduce our experiment results.

-## Building the Flexo compiler, circuits, packers, and packed programs
+## Build the Flexo compiler, circuits, packers, and packed programs

 First, ensure dependencies are installed, and all submodules are pulled: